beshu-tech/readonlyrest-docs/details/impersonation.md

 #### Creating ROR's Test Settings

 When you call Elasticsearch directly or through ROR Kibana, ROR ACL is defined by Settings (we can assume they are main settings).
-The Test Settings define another ACL, that is taken into consideration by ROR ES only then a proper impersonation header is passed.
+The Test Settings define another ACL, that is taken into consideration by ROR ES only when a proper impersonation header is passed.
 The Test Settings are active only for a strictly defined amount of time.
-After the time is expired, they are automatically invalidated (for a security reasons).
+After the time is expired, they are automatically invalidated (for security reasons).

 Detailed instruction how to define Test Settings can be find [here](../examples/impersonation/test-settings-ui.md).

 Copying Main Settings as Test Settings is not enough.
-We have to instruct ROR which users can be considered as impersonators (the ones, who are allowed to impersonate any other user).
+We also have to instruct ROR which users can be considered as impersonators (the ones, who are allowed to impersonate any other user).
 The list of allowed impersonators and their permissions are defined in the `impersonation` section in ROR Settings:

 ```yaml
 readonlyrest: